936 Comments

 Well, America isn't the America of my youth, ie, the America we all wish it still is.
 When nearly one-third of the US population are now aliens, ie, non-citizens, the SAVE Act is pretty close to a life or death issue for the Demonrat Party which is well on it's way to extinction.

-Addendum: I feel impelled to add that the "writing is on the wall" for all to see who have eyes.
+Addendum: I feel compelled to add that the "writing is on the wall" for all to see who have eyes.
 Out of a total population of 330 million, aliens now account for about 105 million, half of which are illegal and the other half on visas.
 In 1970, white Christian Americans accounted for 90% of the population.
 Today, that number is less than 60% and falling.
 The reproduction rate of white Americans is below the replacement rate.
 The reproduction rate of the alien immigrants is prolly around 5 or 6 babies per wife and frequently, a man has multiple wives.

 Just do the math.
 White America is headed for extinction or close to it.
 This is what I mean by "the writing is on the wall".
 (For non-Christians, that is a Biblical reference.)